burakkgunduzz/draw-line-connect/README.md

 ## Features

-- Customize the color
-- Customize the thickness of the line
+- Customize the color, thickness and many more if you like
 - Specify a shape
 - Determine specific starting and ending points for elements
+- Pass any valid div attribute if necessary

 ## FAQ

 #### Can I use it in frameworks such as React?

-No you can not.
-Right now it only works in vanilla JavaScript projects but soon there will be a React-compatible version of this package.
+No you can not!
+But there is react-compatible package for it! check out react-drawline

 ## Screenshots